Common changes to your body to expect after pregnancy and birth can include:

 The fatigue that follows your labour may continue as you adjust to your baby's feeding routine.
 Newborns can have up to 12 feeds every 24 hours.
 They haven't yet adjusted to the circadian rhythms of day and night (i.e. your sleep cycle).
 Catch as much sleep as you can, and seek the support of others who can help you to get a more continuous block of sleep in.

 Incontinence, constipation and haemorrhoids

 The trouble with your bowel movements, or constipation, can be a symptom of the changes occurring to your uterus and the stress of the pregnancy itself.
 The added pressure when passing stools can cause swollen veins or small ruptures in and around your anus.
 You can also have problems controlling your urination or feel pain urinating due to the trauma your pelvic muscles have undergone.

 This will all usually pass within the first few days or week, but ensure you're eating a diet high in fibre and drinking plenty of fluids to help things move along.

 Emotional ups and downs

-Like with a big change in anyone’s life, the birth of a baby can bring with it ups and downs.
-This is perfectly normal and understandable – your body, too, has undergone major trauma and even something as simple as sleep is now hard to get!
+As with any big life change, the birth of a baby can bring ups and downs.
+This is perfectly understandable – your body, too, has undergone significant trauma and even something as simple as sleep is now hard to get!